Henry Farnham Perkins: Early life and ancestry

 He was the only son and the second child of George Henry Perkins and the grandson of Frederick Perkins and Harriet Olmstead.
 Henry's father was a noted American educator, naturalist and Professor of Geology and kindred sciences at the University of Vermont.
 His father served as Dean of Arts and Sciences, vice president and was appointed interim president of the University of Vermont during World War I. He was also the state geologist of Vermont from 1898 to 1933.
 He graduated Phi Beta Kappa from Yale University, class of 1867; received the degree of Doctor of Philosophy from Yale in 1869.

 His mother was Mary Judd Farnham, an 1863 graduate of Knox College, and a daughter of Eli Farnham and Jerusha Brewster Loomis.
 She attended the debates between Abraham Lincoln and Stephen A. Douglas at Knox College on October 7, 1858.
 It was said of her that she was a woman of superior mental endowments.
 She was the president of the Vermont Chapter of the Woman's Christian Temperance Union, and was active in her church and philanthropic work.
 Her first cousin was Dr. George Trumbull Ladd an American philosopher, educator and psychologist.

-Mary's parents had emigrated to Illinois in 1836 and were the among the founders and pioneers of Galesburg, Illinois.
+Mary's parents had emigrated to Illinois in 1836 and were among the founders and pioneers of Galesburg, Illinois.
 They built a temporary cabin in Log City near current Lake Storey, just north of Galesburg, the settlers having decided that no log cabins were to be built inside the town limits.
 They were also instrumental in the founding of Knox College.
 Eli Farnham served as secretary of the Board of Trustees for nearly forty years and also the first school teacher in Galesburg.